Capture of Jack Neal (1801)

 Backstory and Context

 Rogers was a partner of William Sanders of Tennessee.
-Because he owned a large amount of property that had been in the possession of the late Rogers, Sanders gathered his family and moved to Kanawha County, Virginia.
+Sanders owned a large amount of property that had been in the possession of the late Rogers.
+Sanders quickly gathered his family and moved to Kanawha County, Virginia.
 The Sanders family settled on Mud River in the area that became Cabell County.
 At that time William Sanders and his sixteen year old son, Samson, attended trials in at the nearby courthouse until the case of Jack Neal was finally settled.
 Escaping from his captors and a potential miscarriage of justice, Neal was allowed to live with Sanders family.

 Eldridge, Carrie: Cabell County's Empire for Freedom, The Manumission of Sampson Sanders Slaves.

 Henry & William Ruffner Papers, privately held, Historical Foundation of the Presbyterian and Reformed Churches, Montreat, NC